Inverse spectral analysis for a class of finite band symmetric matrices: The spectral function

 Now, define the matrix valued function

 where

 is a rank-one, nonnegative matrix (cf. \cite[Sec.\,1]{MR1668981}).
 Note that $\sigma(t)=\sigma^{\mathscr{T}}(t)$ depends on the initial conditions given by $\mathscr{T}$.

-\begin{remark} The matrix valued function $\sigma(t)$ has the following properties: \begin{enumerate}[$i$)] \item It is a nondecreasing monotone step function. \item Each jump of the function is a matrix of rank not greater than $n$. \item The sum of the ranks of all jumps is equal to $N$ (the dimension of the space $\mathcal{H}$). \end{enumerate} \end{remark}
+We have thus arrived at the following \begin{proposition} The matrix valued function $\sigma(t)$ has the following properties: \begin{enumerate}[$i$)] \item It is a nondecreasing monotone step function. \item Each jump of the function is a matrix whose rank is not greater than $n$. \item The sum of the ranks of all jumps is equal to $N$ (the dimension of the space $\mathcal{H}$). \end{enumerate} \end{proposition}